AuxGrep/MK47/README.md

 This will convert your captured data and extract all ESSID captured during your strolling.

 # CRACKING
-To crack all sniffed network, You need to run a crack script.
+To crack all sniffed networkS, You need to run a crack script.
 Simply by

 #
         sudo ./crack.sh